Jesús Rafael Soto (1923-2005)

 - JESÚS RAFAEL SOTO

-- signed, titled and dated 1969 on the reverse
+- signed and dated 1966 on the reverse

 - painted wood, metal and nylon string

 - 29 1/8 by 55 1/4 by 6 1/4 in.

 Paris, Grand Palais, L’Art moderne dans les musées de province, February 3-April 24, 1978, illustrated

 Paris, Galerie Nationale du Jeu de Paume; January 7-March 9, 1997, Reutlingen, Stiftung für Konkrete Kunst, April 20-September 28, 1997; São Paulo, Museu de Arte Contempôranea da Universidade, November 26, 1997-January 21, 1998; Salvador do Bahia, Museu de Arte Moderna, March 1998; Montevideo, Museo Nacional de Artes Visuales, May 1998; Buenos Aires, Museo Nacional de Bellas Artes, June 1998; Curitiba, Casa Andrade Muricy, September 25-December 6, 1998; Jesús Rafael Soto, pp. 106-7, illustrated in color

 Le Mouvement, the now legendary 1955 exhibition at Denise René Gallery with Vasarely, Tinguely, Agam and others was his first group exhibition with other artists equally interested in de-stabilizing the static work of art by turning it into an ever changing rhythmic visual continuum.